 MailChimp is easily one of the most popular email marketing solutions around, and if you’ve already done even the littlest of investigation into a solution for your business, you will definitely have come across the name.

-A lesser-known platform by some stretch, ActiveCampaign has been on the go since 2003.
+A lesser-known automation platform by some stretch, ActiveCampaign has been on the go since 2003.
 In the past year, they’ve seen some pretty hefty expansion: their userbase has grown by 250%; their number of employees grew by 160%; and they’ve had two office expansions.

 An initial overview of ActiveCampaign gives the impression of a company keen to impress with an onslaught of features.

-It seems to be more focused on e-commerce for your business, and email marketing as part of an overall digital marketing package, and bringing together automated CRM management and intuitive real-time data analysis.
+It seems to be more focused on e-commerce platforms for your business, and email marketing as part of an overall digital marketing package, and bringing together automated CRM management and intuitive real-time data analysis.

-As it currently stands, they split their pricing into three ranges, with additional features available to users when they pay more.
+As it currently stands, they split their pricing into three plan ranges, with additional features available to users when they pay more.
 How much you pay depends on how many contacts you plan on mailing.

 Paid options start at as little as $9.
 This is a prepay option, that will allow you to send 300 emails.
 You can have a pay monthly option for as little $10 per month.
 This will let you have up to 500 subscribers, but you can email them an unlimited number of times.